notaryproject/notary/docs/command_reference.md

 The Notary CLI client generates a new key for the role you specified, and prompts you for a passphrase to encrypt it.
-Then you're prompted for the passphrase for the key you're rotating, and if it is correct, the Notary CLI client contacts the Notary server to publish the change.
+Then you're prompted for the passphrase for the key you're rotating, and if it is correct, the Notary CLI client immediately contacts the Notary server to auto-publish the change, no `-p` flag needed.

+After a rotation, all previously existing keys for the specified role are replaced with the new key.

 You can also rotate keys that are stored in the Notary server, such as the keys with the snapshot or timestamp role.
-For that, run:
+To do this, use the `-r` flag:

 ```bash
 $ notary key rotate <GUN> <key_role> -r